curlconverter/curlconverter/CONTRIBUTING.md

 https://github.com/curl/curl/blob/curl-7_84_0/src/tool_operate.c#L2684

-and ultimately the code ends up in `single_transfer()`, which creates the object that the C library expects, mostly this involves just copying stuff from the struct to a new struct
+and ultimately the code ends up in `single_transfer()`, which creates the object that the C library expects, mostly this just copies stuff from the struct to a new struct

 https://github.com/curl/curl/blob/curl-7_84_0/src/tool_operate.c#L688